 In another, perhaps even more remarkable example, ICER agreed, after some initial balking, that the $2.125 million price for a single injection of Zolgensma was justified by its efficacy in treating spinal muscular atrophy.
 No complaints about a “million dollar shot.”

 The opportunity to gain support from a respected third party was not missed by decision-makers at Sanofi and Regeneron, who had been wondering how to price their new eczema drug, Dupixent.
 As detailed recently by Eric Sagonowsky on FiercePharma, these companies approached ICER well before the Dupixent launch.
-According to Sagonowsky, the final agreed-upon price of $37,000 per year after rebates was less than what the companies were hoping for, but the rapid acceptance of Dupixent following launch quickly led to its current blockbuster status.
+According to Sagonowsky, the final agreed-upon list price of $37,000 per year after rebates was less than what had been predicted by Wall Street analysts, but the rapid acceptance of Dupixent following launch quickly led to its current blockbuster status.
+The companies also set up a patient assistance program.

 ICER probably saw the Sanofi/Regeneron overture as a mixed blessing.
 On one hand, ICER could boast of fulfilling its mission of encouraging cost-effective drug prices.
 On the other hand, it would inevitably be seen as endorsing Dupixent’s cost.
 It’s not hard to see that if and when Medicare officials are allowed to negotiate prices, they will have scant leverage following a favorable review by an independent and trusted organization such as ICER.